rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Uses busy waiting.
 - Efficient if the lock contention (that is frequency of access to the locks) is low

+> Dekker's algorithm is a programming approach to solve the concurrency issue, however code might become complicated if more than two processes are involved (problem complexity depends on the number of transactions).

 ### **OS supported primitives (through interruption call)**: expensive, independent of number of processes, machine independent

 - through an interrupt call, the lock request is passed to the OS